Campus Safety

 Emergency notification procedure

-University Police officers and supervisors have received training in the Incident Command System and the National Incident Management System.
+Division of Public Safety officers and supervisors have received training in the National Incident Management System.
 When a serious incident occurs that represents an immediate threat to campus, the first responders to the scene are usually members of the University Police Department, Champaign Police Department, Urbana Police Department, Champaign Fire Department, Urbana Fire Department, Arrow Ambulance Service and/or Advanced Medical Transport of Central Illinois (AMT) Service.
 They typically respond and work together to manage the incident.
 Depending on the size, scale and seriousness of the incident, other university departments and other local or state or federal agencies could also be involved in responding.
 The local police and fire agencies work in cooperation and communicate with the university when situations reported to them may warrant an emergency response from the university.

 Emergency contacts